 Key: Living and Doing, Learning and Growing, Sharing and Connecting, Embracing

 As there is no evaluation within this framework I added the SIX HATS tool and used this to evaluate the design and to reflect upon it.

 |Black – Negative||– As this is a design which is very much a starting point there was much less to think about within the Deliver section of the framework.
 I have created a simple action plan which feels enough in this context.
 Maybe the nature of the design means there was always going to be less to think about within that element of the framework?|

-I returned to the patterns in nature and used them as a foundation to reflect upon this design and upon the point that I feel I have reached at the end of my diploma journey.
+I returned to the patterns in nature and used them as a foundation to create an additional personal reflection upon this design and upon the point that I feel I have reached at the end of my diploma journey.